bknow93/project-coffee/README.md

 You'll also get alerts to updated flavors at your favorite spots, whether something has been removed from the menu or a new holiday has crept onto the menu in the form of new, festive flavors.

+(Features a local map tracked through your location, easy access to deals, and instantly updated deals and seasonal beverages)